Champion pilot claims fourth national title in U.S. Hot Air Balloon Championships

 People are also reading…

 Difficult weather troubled the pilots multiple times over the course of the week.
-On Friday morning, they were prevented from reaching the target at Mitchell Airfield by changing winds, preventing the assembled crowd from getting an up-close look at the competition balloons.
+The morning of Friday, Aug.
+12, they were prevented from reaching the target at Mitchell Airfield by changing winds.
+The assembled crowd was unable to get an up-close look at the competition balloons.

 The unfortunate situation was repeated on Saturday morning when pilots struggled against unfavorable winds in their efforts to fly west to the same target in Mitchell.